josamuna/js-practice/Day-15/README.md

 ### 12.10. findLast

-> _`findLast`_ find the last occurence of an array element from **right the left side**.
+> _`findLast`_ find the **last occurence** of an array element from **right the left side**.
 If more than one customer are married, this method will find the last one only.
 This method returns the element value and not a boolean.
-When the criteria does not matched, findLast return `undefined`.
+When the criteria does not matched, findLast returns `undefined`.

 ```js
 // Find the last married customer position